 You can even use prerecorded videos or animations for playback.

 A replacement scene is not bound / synced to the frames coming from the pinball machine.
 It has its own timing.
 If you want to have frame sync replacement you need cut the replacement scene into single frames and assign a keyframe to each frame.
 Please don´t use copyrighted material if you publish your project !

 In ColMask mode you can only add content or color to the existing content.
 You can modify the colors of areas by assigning a different color group.
-You have 4 groups of 4 colors here.
-Colors 1-2-3-4 are the standard/original colors. e.g by drawing with color 5,9 or 13 you change the color of pixels having color 0 etc.
+Depending on the number of shades coming from the pinball machine, you have either groups of 4 colors or groups of 16 colors here.

 You need to play with the palette colors a little bit to get comfortable with that feature.
 By combining the detection mask with the color mask you are able to add color to dynamic content like score display etc.

 When an editable scene is displayed / selected, drawing toolbar becomes active.
 You can then use drawing tools (2) to recolor the scene frame by frame.
 The drawing tools itself are rather self explaining the last one with the palette icon is not yet finished and does nothing right now.

 To change a color (1) simply use Ctrl-Click (or CMD-Click on mac) to open the color picker.